Ah0m0ed/js_course_tracker/README.md

 ├── Roboto-Bold.woff2
 ├── Roboto-ExtraLight.woff2

-Customization
+## 🧩 Customization

--**-To change the course name or profile info, edit the header-bottom section inside index.html.
+- To change the course name or profile info, edit the header-bottom section inside index.html.

-- **To add new projects or resources, duplicate the <div class="card"> elements inside their respective containers.
+- To add new projects or resources, duplicate the <div class="card"> elements inside their respective containers.

-- **Icons can be replaced in the img/ folder — just ensure filenames match.
+- Icons can be replaced in the img/ folder — just ensure filenames match.